 Absolute VaR, AR(1) = $100 * (-0.73% + 3.12% * 1.645)

 Explain how asset return distributions tend to deviate from the normal distribution.
+Fat tails

 Compared to a normal (bell-shaped) distribution, actual asset returns tend to be:

 Fat-tailed (a.k.a., heavy tailed): A fat-tailed distribution is characterized by having more probability weight (observations) in its tails relative to the normal distribution.